 11. Play board games or create Valentine-themed games

-Stay in and play your favorite board games.
+Play your favorite board games.
 Or play some games that have a Valentine’s Day twist to them!
-Play Valentine’s Day themed Pictionary, or Valentines Day Telephone…be creative!
+What about Valentine’s Day themed Pictionary, or Valentines Day Telephone…be creative!
 Need some ideas?
 Here are 8 Family Fun Games for Valentine’s Day.
 Want Valentine’s Day themed games for the more adult crowd?
 Check out these Fun Adult Valentine’s Day Party Games.
 Have Fun!

 12. Have a picnic